Superhero fiction: Prototypes

 Nyctalope (1911), created by the French Jean de La Hire, revolutionized the concept of heroes by introducing Léo Saint-Clair, a scientifically enhanced character with superhuman night vision and an artificial heart, considered one of literature's first cyborgs and a precursor to technologically empowered heroes.
 As a response to the villainy of Fantômas (1911), created by Marcel Allain and Pierre Souvestre, Judex debuted in 1916 in a French silent serial of same name by Louis Feuillade.
-A cloaked avenger with a secret lair, dual identity, and strong moral mission.That same year, Ravengar appeared in The Shielding Shadow, a French-American serial directly inspired by Judex.
+A cloaked avenger with a secret lair, dual identity, and strong moral mission.
+That same year, Ravengar appeared in The Shielding Shadow, a French-American serial directly inspired by Judex.
 Also a shadowy figure driven by justice, Ravengar reinforced the model of the mysterious masked vigilante.
 Both characters predated The Shadow (1930), who refined the archetype with hypnotic powers and a terrifying presence.
-His visual style recalls Judex, while his power of invisibility echoes Ravengar. other characters include the masked Zorro (introduced by Johnston M. McCulley in 1919 with The Curse of Capistrano) with his trademark "Z", the technologically advanced "Black Sapper" (1929), the "peak human" Doc Savage (1933), and The Spider (1933), and comic strip characters such as Hugo Hercules (1902), Popeye (1929), Mandrake the Magician (1934), Magic Phantom (1935), the Phantom (1936) and Olga Mesmer (1937).
+His visual style recalls Judex, while his power of invisibility echoes Ravengar.
+Other characters include the masked Zorro (introduced by Johnston M. McCulley in 1919 with The Curse of Capistrano) with his trademark "Z", the technologically advanced "Black Sapper" (1929).
+The winged hero Night Hawk (1930), published in The Nelson Lee Library, written by John James Brearley Garbutt.
+Thurston Kyle, was a scientific detective and inventor who devised winged apparatus that allowed him to fly, the "peak human" Doc Savage (1933), and The Spider (1933), and comic strip characters such as Hugo Hercules (1902), Popeye (1929), Mandrake the Magician (1934), Magic Phantom (1935), the Phantom (1936) and Olga Mesmer (1937).
 Created by Lee Falk, both Mandrake (1934) and The Phantom (1936) pioneered essential genre conventions.
 Mandrake showcased extraordinary abilities, initially portrayed as genuine magic but later explained as hypnotism.
 The Phantom introducing two groundbreaking elements, the blank-eyed mask (with completely white eyes) and the skintight costume.

-Like Nick Carter, also published by Street & Smith, and Henry Stone from Philip Wylie’s The Savage Gentleman (1932), Doc Savage was shaped by his father to become physically and intellectually superior.
+Like Nick Carter, also published by Street & Smith, and Henry Stone from Philip Wylie's The Savage Gentleman (1932), Doc Savage was shaped by his father to become physically and intellectually superior.
 While Nick and Doc embraced heroic paths, Henry turned inward, facing personal and existential struggles rather than fighting crime.
 Philip Wylie, author of Gladiator and The Savage Gentleman, also co-wrote When Worlds Collide (1933) with Edwin Balmer, a story of rogue planets on a collision course with Earth that is said to have inspired Flash Gordon.

 The first masked crime-fighter created for comic books was writer-artist George Brenner's non-superpowered detective the Clock, who debuted in Centaur Publications' Funny Pages #6 (Nov.
 1936).
 In August 1937, in a letter column of the pulp magazine Thrilling Wonder Stories, the word superhero was used to define the title character of the comic strip Zarnak by Max Plaisted.
 Historians point to the first appearance of Superman, created by Jerome "Jerry" Siegel and designed by Joseph "Joe" Shuster, in Action Comics #1 (June 1938) as the debut of the comic-book archetype of the superhero.